 Piktochart is a cloud-based application that allows users to easily create infographics.
-Users can embed interactive maps, charts, videos and hyperlinks in a Piktochart infographic.
-To create an infographic, you start by choosing a blank or pre-designed template, or theme, and then add information.
+Users can embed interactive maps, charts, videos, and hyperlinks in a Piktochart infographic.
+To create an infographic, you start by choosing a blank or pre-designed template or theme, and then add information and media.
 Piktochart provides a library of icons, images, fonts, and other design tools.
 Icons and images are organized by subject, including education, entertainment, people, and shapes.
 Once completed, each infographic can be saved for future editing, and the finished product can be exported as a PNG, JPEG, or PDF file.

 The upgraded version of Piktochart provides more than 10 ways of visualizing data from the most basic dot, line, bar charts to more multifaceted types, such as gauge and donut charts.
 The upgraded version of Piktochart also allows users to create interactive Piktocharts that can be embedded into websites.
 When saving in HTML, you will also see a nice hover effect to display the numbers over the chart and will be able to remove the watermark on your final product that comes on the free version.

 Piktochart allows multiple representations of information and real world data.
-It gives students an alternative way to demonstrate their knowledge, while also showcasing their design skills (For example: Instead of writing an essay on the topic, Piktochart can be used to design a visual on that topic).
+It gives students an alternate way to demonstrate their knowledge, while also showcasing their design skills (e.g., Instead of writing an essay on a topic, Piktochart can be used to design a visual on that topic).
 Teachers can also use Piktochart to create infographics to provide an alternative way for students to access content knowledge (e.g., other than a lecture or reading from a textbook).
 Since Piktochart infographics are available online, students can access teacher-designed infographics before class to prepare their thoughts or after class to enrich their learning.
 Teachers can balance teamwork and individual work based on the students learning profiles.

 Piktochart & the SAMR Model

-- Substitution: Students design an infographic on Piktochart rather than on paper.
+- Substitution: Students design an infographic on Piktochart rather than drawing on paper.

-- Modification: Students and teachers can create interactive, multimodal images that incorporate videos, maps, text, links, and graphics.
+- Augmentation: Students and teachers can create interactive, multimodal images that incorporate videos, maps, text, links, and graphics.

 - Redefinition: Infographics can be displayed locally or shared internationally to extend conversations and discussions globally.